peterjurich/technicalwriting/notes/technical writers hq.md

 Feedback: a company w/a feedback plan has a better chance of succeeding.
 Product, docu, eng, ux and edu teams should all meet to address common problems
 **The more you understand the user journey, the more you understand the product you’re offering.**

+INFORMATION ARCHITECTURE
+IA is how info is structured on website or app.
+A visual representation of features, interactions, and hierarchy.
+Answers where can I get info fast and easily.
+Connects three elements:
+* user
+    * Focus on who your mapping out for bc ppl look for info in diff ways and diff kinds of info (mental models will help)
+* content
+    *
+* context
+    *
 COMMON WRITING PROBLEMS
 Poor design; lack of accessibility; not mobile optimized; poor maintenance; inconsistencies; mistargeting; no feedback channels; lack of structure & collab; stagnation
 Don’t make your audience think. **If they’re thinking, you’ve already lost them.** The more they think, the less clarity you’ve given. **Does it make them think or take action?**